scottie-l/reading-notes/reading-notes-301/class-08.md

 6. Give an example of a good URI. /collection/item/collection.

 7. What does it mean to have a ‘chatty’ web API?
 The client app sends multiple requests to find data it requires.
     - Is this a good or a bad thing?
-Making many requests can use up resources, but making too karge a request can use up bandwidth.
+Making many requests can use up resources, but making too large a request can use up bandwidth.

 8. What status code does a successful GET request return?
 200 (ok).